 - (b) arrangement of two spectacle flanges in series with provisions for detecting leakage into the pipe between the two spectacle flanges - (c) equivalent arrangements to the satisfaction of the Administration, providing at least the same level of protection.
 (2021) - (D) Means shall be provided to protect cargo tanks against the effect of overpressure or vacuum caused by thermal variations when the cargo tanks are isolated from the inert gas mains. - (E) Piping systems shall be so designed as to prevent the accumulation of cargo or water in the pipelines under all normal conditions. - (F) Arrangements shall be provided to enable the inert gas main to be connected to an external supply of inert gas.
 The arrangements shall consist of a 250 mm nominal pipe size bolted flange, isolated from the inert gas main by a valve and located forward of the non-return valve.
 The design of the flange should conform to the appropriate class in the standards adopted for the design of other external connections in the ship's cargo piping system. - (G) If a connection is fitted between the inert gas supply main and the cargo piping system, arrangements shall be made to ensure an effective isolation having regard to the large pressure difference which may exist between the systems.
 This shall consist of two shutoff valves with an arrangement to vent the space between the valves in a safe manner or an arrangement consisting of a spool-piece with associated blanks. (see Fig Annex 8-5) - (H) The valve separating the inert gas supply main from the cargo main and which is on the cargo main side shall be a non-return valve with a positive means of closure.
-However, if only the spool piece is installed, stop valve also can be regarded as attached Fig Annex 8-5.
+As a guide, the effective isolation required by this regulation may be achieved by the two arrangements shown in the following sketches attached Fig Annex 8-5.2.